Main Points for Managing Your Look Professionally

 Behind the scenes, hiring managers aren't checking if you're good-looking; they are checking for Risk in Representation.
 If your photo looks unprofessional or old, it suggests you don't have good business sense.
 They worry that if you can't manage your own picture properly, you can't be trusted to manage important company issues.

 To fix this problem, you need a foolproof plan instead of just winging it.
-The goal is to fix the Mismatch Between Your Image and Your Job Level—the simple failure of treating a vital career step like a casual task you do when you feel like it.
+The goal is to fix the Mismatch Between Your Image and Your Job Level—the simple failure of treating a key career step like a casual task you do when you feel like it.
 To truly advance your career, you must move past just "looking nice" to making sure your photos send the exact message of authority that your job level requires.

 As someone who has hired people for years, I see hundreds of profile pictures before a candidate even walks in; the photo is the first "sample of work" I look at.
 Here is the secret checklist we use to tell if your look suggests a top leader or a potential problem: